Home/FAQ

 Is Earnings Feed free?

 Yes—we offer a generous free tier.
-You can browse the live feed, search filings, explore research hubs, create unlimited watchlists, and set up to 5 alert subscriptions with daily or weekly emails—all at no cost.
+You can browse the live feed, search filings, explore research hubs, create a watchlist of up to 5 companies, and set up to 2 alert subscriptions with daily or weekly emails—all at no cost.
 No credit card required.
 Read more about our approach on our About page.

 What is Earnings Feed Pro?

-Pro ($10/mo billed annually, $15/mo monthly) unlocks instant email alerts delivered within minutes of a filing, 50 alert subscriptions so you can track every company in your portfolio, and early access to new features.
+Pro ($10/mo billed annually, $15/mo monthly) unlocks instant email alerts delivered within minutes of a filing, 50 alert subscriptions so you can track every company in your portfolio, API access at 60 requests/min, and early access to new features.
 See pricing for full details.

 What is the Trader tier?

 Trader ($50/mo billed annually, $75/mo monthly) is designed for power users and developers.
-It includes everything in Pro plus 250 alert subscriptions, API access at 300 requests per minute (vs 60 for Pro), and priority support.
+It includes everything in Pro plus 250 alert subscriptions, API access at 300 requests per minute, and priority support.
 Perfect for trading algorithms, research platforms, and high-volume workflows.
 See pricing for full details.

 Are there any hidden costs?

-No. Our free tier has no hidden fees—you get real-time filings, unlimited watchlists, search, and 5 alert subscriptions with daily/weekly emails.
-Pro is optional for users who need instant notifications and more alert subscriptions (50 for Pro, 250 for Trader).
+No. Our free tier has no hidden fees—you get real-time filings, a 5-company watchlist, search, and 2 alert subscriptions with daily/weekly emails.
+Pro is optional for users who need instant notifications, all 16 filing types, and more alert subscriptions (50 for Pro, 250 for Trader).

 Comparison & Alternatives